 ...unless it's bullies whom we hate!

-that the government can magically grant everyone dignity?
+can magically grant everyone dignity?
 We could have saved ourselves so much misery.
 It wouldn't matter how despicable we were, everyone would still have to treat us with dignity or face the full force of the government!
 And how about bullies?
 Does the Dignity for All Act extend to them, too?
 Are we still allowed to use the demeaning term, 'bully'?
 Or are bullies the only ones denied the protection of the law?

 In actuality, The Dignity for All Act is Newspeak (ala Orwell) for ‘Repeal of Freedom of Speech Act.’